 As 2 ⁄ edition sets a new standard for supporting printed matter and working with its national community, this year we will publish a handful of small edition publications.

-In Fall of 2017, the publications that will be featured are: Graham Gillmore a small sampling of his Me and You work, Inuit artist Nicotye Samayualie and her latest series of work, A compendium of critical reviews with publishing partner Momus as well as artist books by Tau Lewis and Celia Perrin Sidarous.
+In Fall of 2017, the publications that will be featured are: Inuit artist Nicotye Samayualie and her latest series of work, a compendium of critical reviews with publishing partner Momus, as well as artist books by Tau Lewis and Celia Perrin Sidarous.